JasminHT/Resume-2024/TECH SKILLS SUMMARY.md

 - Use Git to keep local copy and remote copy in sync
 - Apache

-### Web hosting
-- Servers,
-- DNS,
-- cloud hosting,
-- mail

 ### Wordpress, Drupal, Shopify
-- Developed many websites using a Content Management System (CMS)
+- Developed [how many] websites using a Content Management System (CMS)
 - Coded custom Wordpress plugins
 - Designed custom content-types, views, templates, and themes
 - Used plugins for payment, social media, maps, interactivity and RSS feed

-### Symfony

 ### Javascript
 - Developed dynamic webpages with user accounts and personal documents